jzumsteg/zumstegs-blog/_posts/2021-09-12-alsace-trip---colmar.md

 <h2 style="font-family: verdana;">Musée Unterlinden</h2>
 This museum is the crown of Colmar's cultural scene.
 It contains quite a number of religious art works, including an altar triptych that is quite famous.
-Now I have to say that religious art is not my favorite genre, so I wasn't exactly deeply interested in much of this, but one aspect did catch my interest - polychrome wood carvings and statues.&nbsp;
+Now I have to say that religious art is not my favorite genre, so I wasn't exactly deeply interested in much of this, but one aspect did catch my interest - polychrome wood carvings and statues.

 But first - the cloister.
 Laurie and I have become fans of cloisters and try to visit nearby ones as we travel.
 Cloisters were places of walking mediations in convents and monasteries and it seems to us that they maintain that sense of peace and tranquility to this day.
 Musée Unterlinden is housed in a former convent and many of the rooms are located off this cloister.
 We walked around it several times, then found a couple chairs to sit in and enjoy the sun for a while.
 <figure class = "portrait">